RedHatGov/fips-compliant-vault/README.md

     nssSecmodDirectory=<vault-directory>
     nssModule = fips

-The <vault-directory> must be the full path to the vault directory which is also read/writable and owned by the user that is running jboss.
+The vault-directory must be the full path to the vault directory which is also read/writable and owned by the user that is running jboss.
+This file can be in the user's home directory if desired so each user id that runs JBoss can have their own NSS configuration.

 As root, edit the file '/usr/lib/jvm/java-1.7.0-openjdk.x86_64/jre/lib/security/java.security'